richardcrng/fireactive/website/docs/schema/boolean.md

 class Lightbulb extends ActiveClass(lightbulbSchema) {}

-const bulbOne = new Lightbulb({ isOn: false }) bulbOne.isOn // => false
+const lightbulb = new Lightbulb({ isOn: false }) lightbulb.isOn // => false
-bulbOne.isEco // => false
+lightbulb.isEco // => false
-bulbOne.isLED // => undefined
+lightbulb.isLED // => undefined
-bulbOne.isSmart // => false
+lightbulb.isSmart // => false

-/* isOn: required and no default */ bulbOne.isOn = undefined // ActiveClassError: Lightbulb could not accept the value undefined (undefined) at path 'isOn'.
-The required property 'isOn' is missing bulbOne.isOn = null // ActiveClassError: Lightbulb could not accept the value null (object) at path 'isOn'.
+/* isOn: required and no default */ lightbulb.isOn = undefined // ActiveClassError: Lightbulb could not accept the value undefined (undefined) at path 'isOn'.
+The required property 'isOn' is missing lightbulb.isOn = null // ActiveClassError: Lightbulb could not accept the value null (object) at path 'isOn'.
 The property 'isOn' is of the wrong type

-/* isEco: required and has default */ bulbOne.isEco = undefined
+/* isEco: required and has default */ lightbulb.isEco = undefined
-bulbOne.isEco // => false (default kicks in when undefined)
+lightbulb.isEco // => false (default kicks in when undefined)
-bulbOne.isEco = null // ActiveClassError: Lightbulb could not accept the value null (object) at path 'isEco'.
+lightbulb.isEco = null // ActiveClassError: Lightbulb could not accept the value null (object) at path 'isEco'.
 The property 'isEco' is of the wrong type

-/* isLED: optional and has no default */ bulbOne.isLED = undefined
+/* isLED: optional and has no default */ lightbulb.isLED = undefined
-bulbOne.isLED // => undefined (optional, so doesn't throw, and has no default to kick in) bulbOne.isLED = null bulbOne.isLED // => null (optional, so doesn't throw and can be null)
+lightbulb.isLED // => undefined (optional, so doesn't throw, and has no default to kick in) lightbulb.isLED = null lightbulb.isLED // => null (optional, so doesn't throw and can be null)

-/* isSmart: optional and has default */ bulbOne.isSmart = undefined
+/* isSmart: optional and has default */ lightbulb.isSmart = undefined
-bulbOne.isSmart // => false (default kicks in when undefined)
+lightbulb.isSmart // => false (default kicks in when undefined)
-bulbOne.isSmart = null
+lightbulb.isSmart = null
-bulbOne.isSmart // => null (optional, so doesn't throw and can be null)
+lightbulb.isSmart // => null (optional, so doesn't throw and can be null)
 ```

 </TabItem>